fbpx

 How To Successfully Implement Autonomous Trucks In Your Mining Operation

 In order to successfully implement autonomous trucks, process and people/organisational orientated changes are required.
-Without these changes the efficacy of the autonomous truck system will not be fully realised.
+Without these changes the efficacy of the autonomous haulage system will not be fully realised.
 Additionally process discipline is extremely important from a safety and productivity point of view.
-Without this discipline not only is there a probability that the AHS solution may be less productive than a manned fleet but there is potential of severe safety incidents occurring.
+Without this discipline not only is there a probability that the AHS (Autonomous Haulage System) solution may be less productive than a manned fleet but there is potential of severe safety incidents occurring.
 To get the most from an autonomous haul fleet, mines need to carefully consider every aspect of system implementation and prepare their workforce for significant change.

 Key considerations to successfully implement autonomous trucks in your mining operation: